melezhik/outthentic/README.md

 print something into stdout and test

 # description
 Othentic is text oriented test framework.
-Istead of hack into objects and methods it deals with text apeared in STDOUT.
+Istead of hack into objects and methods it deals with text appeared in STDOUT.
 It's blackbox testing framework

 # tutorial